-Even with a low turnover rate, it’s important to pay attention to why anyone leaves your company.
-Implement exit interviews and encourage transparency so that your information is accurate.
+Even with a low turnover rate, it’s important for your restaurant management to pay attention to why anyone leaves your company.
+Consider Implementing exit interviews as restaurant staff leaves and encourage transparency so that your information is accurate.

 But don’t sacrifice your bottom line to preserve your turnover rate.
 If you have under-performers that you’re hanging onto for the sake of maintaining low turnover, you’re doing more harm than good.
 It’s very evident to your staff when an employee isn’t pulling their weight, so keeping them around could be damaging to the atmosphere of your restaurant.